tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/telephony-and-verbal-authority.md

 write-up alone.
 The blind spot is real but narrow.
 It is the fast out-of-hours go-ahead that the paperwork never caught up with, and it is there, and only there, that whether the line was recorded decides whether anything can be said at all.

-The noise floor is sparse and mostly content-free by design.
+The baseline is sparse and mostly content-free by design.
 Almost all authority runs on paper; verbal authority is the out-of-hours exception, and of the calls that carry it, usually only the metadata survives.
 The baseline is thin, a scatter of call-detail records and a few registrations, so a single uncorroborated verbal approval is not on its own an anomaly; it is ordinary under a fault.
 The signal is a verbal approval the registers, the roster and the action cannot confirm, not the mere fact that authority was given by voice.

-An emergency change approved by phone, two origins:

-    A CHANGE APPROVED BY VOICE, OUT OF HOURS ────────────────────────────────────────
-                    GENUINE APPROVAL           │  FABRICATED
-    call record     to the on-call officer     │  none, or to no one authorised roster          the officer held the duty  │  the approver was not on it read-back       on the recorded line       │  absent, or contradicts the write-up registered plan filed after, two drafts    │  none write-up        matches call and action    │  stands alone

 *Last updated: 14 July 2026*